 Columbiana County and Columbiana Village entered into property tax abatement agreements with local businesses under Enterprise Zone tax abatement agreements.
 Enterprise zones are designated areas of land in which businesses can receive tax incentives in the form of tax exemptions on eligible new investment.
 The Enterprise Zone Program provides tax exemptions for a portion of the value of new real property when the investment is made in conjunction with a project that includes job creation or job retention.
 These tax abatements reduce assessed value by a percentage agreed upon by all parties that authorize these types of agreements.
 The agreements affect the property tax receipts collected and distributed to the Center.

-Under the agreements, the Center's property taxes were reduced by \$8,191 during fiscal year 2020.
+Under CRA and enterprise zone agreements, the Center's property taxes were reduced by \$25,853 during fiscal year 2023.